Skip to content

 The USDA Soil Survey Geographic (SSURGO) database is a comprehensive resource for soil data collected by the Natural Resources Conservation Service (NRCS) across the United States and the Territories.
 This database provides detailed information on soil properties and classifications.
 The data is collected through extensive field surveys and laboratory analysis.
 For more detailed information, visit the USDA NRCS SSURGO page.

-To fetch and output soil files using the USDA SSURGO database, following commands could be used.
-For a specific location, specify the latitude and longitude coordinates to generate a soil file named {mukey}.SOL.
+For a specific location, provide latitude and longitude coordinates to generate a soil file named {mukey}.SOL.

 # Fetch and output soil files for a specific latitude and longitude